jonathanjadams/structuralshocks/README.md

 # structuralshocks
 Harmonized dataset of structural shocks for use as instrumental variables

 Please use these!
-And if you do, please email me for appropriate attribution (the relevant working paper has not been released yet).
+And if you do, please check back (or email me) for appropriate attribution, as the associated working paper has not been released.

+In the meantime, please cite this paper, which uses only the monthly shocks: Adams and Barrett (2025), "What Are Empirical Monetary Policy Shocks?
+Estimating the Term Structure of Policy News" (IMF Working Paper)